ro-26/gender-classifier-using-transfer-learning/README.md

 ### ⛔Disclaimer:
 This project is intended for educational and demonstration purposes only.
 It is not designed for high-stakes applications and may not be 100% accurate in gender classification.

-For more details and implementation examples, please refer to the documentation and code examples in the repository.